GhostWriters/DockSTARTer/docs/apps/speedtest.md

 ## Description

-This program runs a speedtest check every hour and graphs the results.
+[Speedtest Tracker](https://github.com/henrywhitaker3/Speedtest-Tracker) runs a speedtest check every hour and graphs the results.
 The back-end is written in `Laravel` and the front-end uses `React`.
 It uses the Ookla's Speedtest cli package to get the data and uses `Chart.js` to plot the results.

 This program can also be used a home page item in [Organizr](https://organizr.app).